GainSec/Mac-OSX-Application-Fingerprint-And-Security-Tool/README.md

 # M.O.A.F.A.S.T.
 ![MOAFAST](https://gainsec.com/wp-content/uploads/2024/01/bottlecap.png)

 Quick script to automate some basic tasks done during a OSX Thick Client or Software Penetration Test.
+Checks for things like ARC, PIE, Canary, Codesignature Flags, NSFileProtect, Signature and more.

 ## Getting Started